 - Turn the Function knob to BAR SUCK BACK.
 (Optional manual tank valve should be closed and the optional manual bar suck back valve(s) should be open.) - 2.
 Turn the POWER switch ON. - 3.
 Put the PUMP CONTROL to AUTO. - 4.
 Press START.
 The pump will start turning at the desired rate.
 200 GPM is recommended. - 5.
 Open the bleeder valve on the left wing until a strong vacuum is heard and then close valve. - 6.
-Open the bleeder valve on the right wing until strong vacuum is heard and then close valve. - 7.
-If no other operation will be performed, go to the next step.
+Open the bleeder valve on the right wing until strong vacuum is heard and then close valve. - If no other operation will be performed, go to the next step.
 Otherwise go to the instructions for the desired operation. - 8.
-Close the optional manual bar suck back valve. - 9.
-To stop the pump in MANUAL control select AUTO control.
-To stop the pump in AUTO control either turn the POWER switch OFF or with the PUMP SPEED knob fully counter clockwise select MANUAL control.
-In AUTO control selecting another position on the the FUNCTION knob will also stop the pump.
-Changing the position of the Function knob will also stop the pump but could also reopen the tank valve.
+Close the optional manual bar suck back valve. - To stop the pump in MANUAL control select AUTO control.
+To stop the pump in AUTO control with the PUMP SPEED knob fully counter clockwise select MANUAL control. - 10.
+Flush the pump if necessary before quitting.